TYPICAL AST TANKS SIZES AND CHARACTERISTICS:

 - Ring buckets, located along the perimeter.

 Double-deck floating roofs are designed for tanks of a bigger diameter (more than 50 m) and for the areas with higher wind stress.
 Its construction scheme enables to reduce the dynamic load of the diaphragm.
-There are two variants of producing a floating roof of this type: (1) the roof is provided with radial and circular frame bays of the central part, that are made in the course of installation; (2) radial buckets are produced at the factory as a means of reducing the scope of assembly procedures.
+There are two variants of producing a floating roof of this type: (1) the roof is provided with radial and circular frame bays of the central part, that are made in the course of installation; (2) radial buckets are fabricated at the workshop as a means of reducing the scope of assembly procedures.

 While installing the floating roof the inclination of the diaphragm to the center is provided by tightening weight.
 This enables to drain the runoff waters from the roof surface.
 A flexible or swinging water outlet is installed in the center, with an intake and a backpressure valve.
 This construction scheme makes it possible to drain water and to avoid emergence of the stored product to the roof surface.